top of page

 These silos are often cylindrical and were made in different sizes and shapes - some with 2 cylinders, some 4, and others many more.
 The textured concrete of these silos often combines with corrugated iron to house critical components of the silo.
 The light falling on the curved walls is particularly beautiful at various times of the day creating everchanging shadows and highlights.

-Monoliths is currently being exhibited as part of the 2025 Open Program at the Ballarat International Foto Biennale.
+Monoliths was exhibited as part of the 2025 Open Program at the Ballarat International Foto Biennale.